Legacy Project

-Historical injustices, racial segregation, redlining, and siting hazardous pollution sources in disadvantaged communities have combined to create pollution and other resource disparities seen in Los Angeles and across the U.S. today.
-Improving equity is a critical component of building a more sustainable city for all residents.
-Legacy Projects aim to empower local individuals, communities, and organizations to implement programs that nurture sustainability and social equity within their neighborhoods to create real change.
+The USGBC-LA Annual Environmental Justice Project was initiated to close the divide between social justice and environmental resilience, as we acknowledge that the impacts of climate change disproportionately affect the communities most in need.
+Historical injustices, racial segregation, redlining, and the placement of hazardous pollution sources in disadvantaged communities have combined to generate disparities in pollution and access to resources, which are evident in Los Angeles and throughout the United States today.
+Enhancing equity is a crucial element in constructing a more sustainable city for all its inhabitants.
+Environmental Justice Projects are designed to empower local individuals, communities, and organizations to implement initiatives that promote sustainability and social justice within their neighborhoods, fostering tangible transformation.

 Image from iOS (8)

-Support Our Legacy Project Program!
+Support our Enviromental Justice Project Program!

 Contact Us!